yvelikova/axway-open-docs/content/en/docs/apiportal_admin/role_mapping.md

 1. On the User Groups Mapping table, click the **Developer** checkbox in the **Administrator** role.
 2. Click **Save**.

-Result: After the first time that users with API Manager Organization Admins role log in to API Portal, they will be able to see all features available for the **Administrator** group in JAI.
+After the first time that users with API Manager Organization Admins role log in to API Portal, they will be able to see all features available for the **Administrator** group in JAI.